- Need of Constructor

 Constructor with one single argument – String: Shikhar Constructor with two arguments – String and Integer: Dharmesh 26 Constructor with one argument – Long: 325614567

-● Constructor(s) must and should have the same name as the class within which it is defined while it is not necessary for the method in java.
+- Constructors must have the same name as the class within which they are defined, while it is not necessary for methods in Java.

-● Constructor(s) does not return any return type while method(s) have the return type or void if does not return any value. ● Constructor is called only once at the time of Object creation while method(s) can be called any number of times.
+- A constructor is called only once at the time of Object creation, while method(s) can be called any number of times.